 Running Crowdsignal polls?
 Not sure whether you should allow your participants to vote repeatedly?
 Here’s some great information that will help you choose how and when to block repeat voting on your poll.

-Selecting Don’t block repeat voting allows participants to vote repeatedly.
+Selecting Don’t block allows participants to vote repeatedly.
 There is a threshold within this setting that allows a set number of votes from an IP address in a given time period.
 Voters who pass the threshold will see a cooling off message and will be allowed to vote again after the threshold period expires.

 Block by cookie (safest)